 The best possible adhesion is obtained by bonding new rubber to original rubber.
-Good adhesion is not obtained when bare cords are exposed.
-Therefore, every effort should be made to avoid exposing wire or cord during buffing unless belt damage exists.
+Highest adhesion is not obtained when bare cords are exposed.
+Therefore, every effort should be made to avoid exposing cord during buffing unless breaker damage is suspected.